This article will discuss the following topics:

-Behavioral Variant Frontotemporal Dementia (bvFTD) is the most common type of FTD.
-This condition is known for its impact on changes in personality, behavior, and interpersonal relationships.
+Behavioral Variant Frontotemporal Dementia (bvFTD) is the most common type of FTD (about half of the cases).
+This condition causes changes in personality, behavior, and interpersonal relationships.
 Although bvFTD frequently occurs in individuals in their 50’s and 60’s, it can also develop in individuals in as early as in their 20’s, and as late as in their 80’s.

-Primary Progressive Aphasia (PPA) is known for its impact on speech, language skills, and ability to comprehend and write.
-PPA usually develops mid-life before the age of 65, but can also infrequently occur in later life.
-There are two forms of PPA that have different and distinct symptoms:
+Primary Progressive Aphasia (PPA), the second most common frontotemporal disorder, primarily influences language function, including speech, understanding others, naming common objects, and reading and writing.
+PPA usually develops in mid-life before the age of 65, but can also occur in later life.
+There are three sub-types of PPA that differ in terms of their major symptoms:

-There are three main disorders that produce changes in motor and muscle functions with or without behavior (bvFTD) or language (PPA) difficulties.
+There are also rare disorders associated with FTD that produce changes in motor and muscle functions with or without behavior or language difficulties.

-- Progressive Supranuclear Palsy (PSP) is a disorder that can cause muscle stiffness, difficulty walking, and marked changes in posture; it is also known to affect eye movements.
+- Progressive Supranuclear Palsy (PSP) is a disorder that can cause muscle stiffness, difficulty with walking and balance, and marked changes in posture.
+An early sign is often trouble with eye movements, especially looking down.

-Individuals will show signs of progressive muscle weakness and coordination problems for many years.
-As a result, patients can become wheelchair-bound or bed-bound.
-In addition, these muscle challenges can also cause problems with chewing, swallowing, controlling bladder and bowels, and problems with moving about in general.
-Eventually, individuals will come to their end of life conditions owing to the drastic physical changes that can cause urinary tract, skin, and lung infections.
+Individuals will likely experience progressive muscle weakness and coordination problems for many years.
+As a result, they can become wheelchair-bound or bed-bound.
+In addition, these physical challenges can also cause problems with chewing, swallowing, controlling bladder and bowels, and problems with moving about in general.
+These physical changes can ultimately lead to serious conditions such as urinary tract, skin, or lung infections, causing death.